khandelwal-arpit/kubernetes-starterkit/readme.md

 1. Store executed operations inside Redis, and
 2. Return the list of operations stored in Redis sorted in the order of execution (last operation at top).

 Redis has been used in the cluster as a statefulset which has persistence enabled and uses persistent volume claim templates in the cluster to store the Redis dump files which allows the cluster to make sure Redis always retains the values in between cluster outages too.
 The Redis connection parameters are dynamically passed to the pod from the ENV variables which are provided to it using the config maps.
+Build and run commands are shared in [readme.md](https://github.com/khandelwal-arpit/kubernetes-starterkit/blob/master/bootstorage/readme.md).

 ## Kubernetes Components ##
 Following kubernetes components were used during the development of this starter kit: